Bruce Heyman

-Bruce Alan Heyman (born 1958) is an American businessman and a former United States Ambassador to Canada.
-He was confirmed by the U.S. Senate on March 12, 2014.
-He presented his credentials to the Governor General of Canada, and began his duties in Ottawa, on April 8, 2014.
-His tenure ended on January 20, 2017.
+Bruce Alan Heyman (born 1958) is an American businessman, author, and former diplomat who served as U.S. Ambassador to Canada from 2014 to 2017 under President Barack Obama.

+Heyman was confirmed by the U.S. Senate on March 12, 2014 and sworn in by then-Vice President Joe Biden on March 26, 2014.
+He presented his credentials to the Governor General of Canada, thus beginning his duties in Ottawa, on April 8, 2014.
+His tenure ended on January 18, 2017.

+As of 2024, Heyman is CEO of Power Sustainable Capital, a global alternative asset manager.

 Early life and education

 Heyman was born in Elmira, New York to a Jewish family and raised in Dayton, Ohio.
 Heyman graduated from the Miami Valley School, and received a B.A.
 (1979) and an M.B.A.
 (1980) from Vanderbilt University.

-His grandfather, Sam Malamud, immigrated from Lithuania in 1912.
-He followed in the footsteps of his older brother Ben, and assumed the surname of his cousin, Henry Heyman.
+His grandfather, Sam Malamud, had immigrated from Lithuania in 1912, adopting the surname of a cousin, Henry Heyman.

 In 1977 and 1978, Heyman interned at the U.S. House of Representatives for Congressman Charles Whalen of Ohio.
-In the summer of 1979, Heyman was a researcher for the Small Business Committee and Restraint of Trade Subcommittee.
+In the summer of 1979, Heyman was a researcher for the Small Business Committee on the Antitrust and Restraint of Trade Subcommittee.